syyyr/gdb-ctest/README.md

 ## Options
 ```
 <test_name>  Test to be ran.
 The same for 'ctest -R <test_name>'.
-Specifying more than one test is an error.
+Specifying more than one test is an error."
+-h,--help    Shows help."
--X           Arguments starting with a single dash are ignored.
+-X           Other arguments starting with a single dash are ignored."
---XXX        Arguments starting with a double dash are ignored.
+--XXX        Other arguments starting with a double dash are ignored."
 ```

 ## Information/caveats